hszeto/todo-api/README.md

 * bundle exec rspec

 #### Deployment:
-* Hosted on Render since Nov 2022
+* Switch from Heroku to Render in Nov 2022
+* Switch from Render to Heroku in Feb 2023